rsdoiel/antenna/north_america.md

 date: 2025-01-10, from: VOA News USA

-Firefighters in Los Angeles battled flames for a fourth straight day Friday, trying to get control of wildfires that have destroyed thousands of homes and killed at least 10 people.
+Firefighters in Los Angeles battled flames for a fourth straight day Friday, trying to get the upper hand on wildfires that have destroyed thousands of homes and killed at least 10 people.

 Officials have warned the death toll, updated late Thursday, could increase once the multiple fires have been brought under control and workers can comb through the ruins.